mxmlnkn/ratarmount/README.md

                         option instructs it to read further and is useful when reading archives created with the -A option. (default:
                         False)
-  -o FUSE, --fuse FUSE  Comma separated FUSE options.
-See "man mount.fuse" for
+  -l, --lazy            When used with recursively bind-mounted folders, TAR
-                        help.
+                        files inside the mounted folder will only be mounted on first access to it. (default: False) -o FUSE, --fuse FUSE  Comma separated FUSE options.
+See "man mount.fuse" for help.
 Example: --fuse
                         "allow_other,entry_timeout=2.8,gid=0". (default: )